Molly Grace9-Minute Read

-Weatherstripping is used to seal the space between components that move, such as the area where a door and doorjamb meet.
-Caulk is used to seal cracks between nonmoving components, such as space between a window frame and the wall.
+Weatherstripping is a strip of foam, rubber or other material used to seal the space between components that move, such as the area where a door and doorjamb meet.
+Caulk is used to seal cracks between stationary components, such as space between a window frame and the wall.

-Gaps or leaks in your home’s ductwork can seriously add to your energy bill and lead to poor air quality in your home.
+Gaps or leaks in your home’s ductwork can seriously add to your electricity bill and lead to poor air quality in your home.

 You can also insulate your ductwork with duct insulation to help regulate air temperature.

-You don’t need to go out and buy all new appliances in one go, but when an appliance ends up needing to be replaced, consider opting for energy-efficient models.
+You don’t need to go out and buy all new appliances in one go, but when your washing machine or other appliance needs to be replaced, consider opting for energy-efficient models.

 Major appliances such as refrigerators, washers and dryers and dishwashers use a lot of energy – especially if they’re older.
-New models that are rated for their energy-efficiency are much better for the environment – and your utility bill.
-Look for the ENERGY STAR® logo when shopping for new appliances.
-(More on shopping for ENERGY STAR®-approved items further down.)
+New models that are rated for their energy efficiency are much better for the environment – and your utility bill.
+Look for the ENERGY STAR logo when shopping for new energy-efficient appliances.

-Take some time to think about the ways you use your heating and air-conditioning, and whether there are times when you’re heating or cooling your entire home when you don’t necessarily need to be.
+Take some time to examine the ways you use your heating and air conditioning.
+Sometimes, you may be heating or cooling your entire home when you don’t necessarily need to.

-Are you using energy efficient bulbs to light your home?
-It’s hard not to – energy efficient bulbs dominate the lighting aisles of most stores.
-Traditional incandescent bulbs are all but extinct, and with good reason; these types of bulbs waste a lot of energy.
+Are you using energy-efficient bulbs to light your home?
+It’s hard not to – energy-efficient bulbs dominate the lighting aisles of most stores.
+Traditional incandescent bulbs are all but extinct because they waste a lot of energy.
 In fact, 90% of the energy used by traditional incandescent bulbs is given off as heat, rather than light.

-These days, LED, compact fluorescent lamps (CFLs) and halogen bulbs are more popular and much more energy efficient.
-Switching to energy efficient light bulbs is a simple and quick way to reduce your energy use and save yourself money.
+These days, LED lighting, compact fluorescent lamps (CFLs) and halogen bulbs are more popular and much more energy efficient.
+Switching to LED bulbs or other energy-efficient bulbs is an easy way to reduce your energy use and save money.